top of page

 Elton John Fragile Beauty exhibition tickets

-Photography lovers rejoice — tickets for this exciting show are on sale now.
+The exhibition is now open and tickets can be pre-booked.
+This is recommended, as it proving a popular show, with many slots selling out in its opening week.
 Adult tickets are £20, with students and under 26s getting in for £13.
 As ever, V&A members will be able to get in free.

 If you like the sound of this show, then you'll likely also be keen to know more about the other big blockbuster exhibition coming to the V&A this year, which shines a spotlight on the 40-year career of model Naomi Campbell.